shafnasir/MyPlanBook/PB.md

 - Process csv files provided by banking institutions.
 - Allow for manual categorization of transactions.
 - Allow for manual entry of transactions as well.

+## Time Management Planner - User Story #2

+I would like to be able to add any assessments/things that I need to do in order to keep myself organized, and get updates on my phone to remind me to do them.
+This allows me to keep myself organized and not forget to do anything I need to do.

+**Criteria of Satisfaction**
+- Allow to update as many due dates as I need.
+- Send SMS text message updates whenever the user wants the updates to be sent.